Salesforce.com Bets on Social Selling Platform Introhive

 Essentially, the software works to leverage this relationship knowledge to improve hiring, prospecting, territory assignment, renewals and lead scoring.
 The promised result: increased effectiveness within the entire sales process.

 Introhive reports that its platform is establishing solid traction with customers that see clear ROI in the social selling product.
-The company expects the new funding to help it accelerate business growth and expand sales and activities.
+The company expects the new funding to help it accelerate business growth and expand sales and marketing activities.

 Introhive gained some traction as part of the Salesforce AppExchange.
 The company was also named as a semi-finalist of the CRM Idol awards and to the shortlist for PwC's Vision to Reality awards.